TheCycoONE/pacpreview/README.md

 I was looking for a better info screen to use as the preview window for fzf over the pacman package list.

-At this time the tool is designed for my personal use.
-It DOES NOT parse pacman.conf, and uses hard coded architecture, repo list and paths.

 ## Examples
 ### Package is not installed:
 ```